ravisheth/mapsseq/README.md

 - Ensure that droplets are intact after cycling.
 One tube can be taken and droplet encapsulation distributions can be observed for QC purposes if desired.
 - Add 10uL of perfluorooctonal to the droplet phase.
 Vertically flick 3-4 times hard and centrifuge down.
 - Extract 6uL of the aqueous phase and add 14uL nuclease free water.
-- Clean up with AmpureXP 0.8x and resuspend in 5uL of nuclease free water.
+- Clean up with AmpureXP 0.8x (16uL) and resuspend in 12uL of nuclease free water.
+Remove 10uL of the resuspension and save.

 ##### Indexing PCR
-- Setup up following reaction: 5uL first round PCR product, 1uL forward index primer (10uM), 1uL reverse index primer (10um), 3uL water, 10uL NEB Q5 HiFi Hotstart 2x Master Mix.
+- Setup up following reaction: 5uL first round PCR product (Ampure cleanup), 1uL forward index primer (10uM), 1uL reverse index primer (10um), 3uL water, 10uL NEB Q5 HiFi Hotstart 2x Master Mix.
 - Run with the following PCR program:
 	- 1 98 30s
 	- 2 98 10s